Laky-64/Laky-64/README.md

 <img align="left" src="https://github.com/Laky-64/Laky-64/blob/main/LakyRef.png" alt="Stats" width="300px">

-## Hi, I'm Laky64!
+## Halo!
+I'm Laky64!
-I'm just a Fo...
-Dev!
-Not a Fox!
-I'm a developer!
+I'm an Artist and a Developer!
 By the way, let's introduce myself!
-I'm 20 years old, and I'm a developer since 2012, I started studying Visual Basic as my first programming language, then I started studying Java programming Android, C++, PHP and so on over time.
+I'm 22 years old, and I've been a developer since 2012 and an artist since 2017, I started studying Visual Basic as my first programming language.
+Then I studied Java programming Android, C++, PHP, and so on over time.
-I love drawing and watching Disney movies in my spare time, my favourite animals are Fox and Red Panda.
+I love drawing and watching Disney movies in my spare time, my favorite animals are Foxes, Japanese Marten, and Red Panda.

 <h3>Languages, Database, Tools</h3>
 <p>